Jagapathi-Vallapuri/Pulse/backend/README.md

 # Pulse — Backend

 This folder contains the backend REST API for the Pulse application (Express + MongoDB + GridFS + Redis).
-This README is a concise developer guide to get the backend running locally, explains the 2FA session flow, documents media storage (avatars, playlist covers) in GridFS, and the Jamendo integration with an audio streaming proxy.
+This README is a concise developer guide to get the backend running locally, explains the 2FA session flow, documents media storage (avatars, playlist covers, personal uploads) in GridFS, and the Jamendo integration with an audio streaming proxy.

 ## Quick start